The Land of Open Graves: Critical reception

 The Land of Open Graves has received both positive and negative reception since its release and garnered numerous awards including the 2016 Margaret Mead Award from the American Anthropological Association and from the Society for Applied Anthropology, the 2016 Book Prize from The Society for Latin American and Caribbean Anthropology, the 2017 Delmos Jones and Jagna Sharf Memorial Prize for the Critical Study of North America (Society for the Anthropology of North America), and the 2018 J.I.
 Staley Book Prize from the School for Advanced Research.

 The book has been reviewed in The New York Times and the Times Literary Supplement.
+In an illustrated review for the New York Times, Kevin Pyle refers to De León's work as an "unnamed hybrid genre" rather than an "academic treatise".
+To characterize the landscape as a "weaponized" actor within the "Prevention Through Deterence" border policy, Pyle notes that De León uses "critical theory".
+He also notes that the "extensive first person interviews" is where the "heart of the book" lies.
+Pyle mentions that the narratives within the book help De León present "rich stories" of the survivors as well as those that didn't make it.

 Joseph Nevins wrote a largely positive review of the work, but raised two criticisms.
 He took strong issue with De León's “shocking decision to buy and execute five pigs to understand what happens to human corpses when they are exposed to the elements of the desert.”
 Nevins also criticized De León's final statements regarding the broad apparatus of exclusion, in which the author stated that there is “no easy solution” to the issue, while saying his intent of the book was “never about solving our problem of illegal immigration.”
 Nevins’ critiqued De Leon's practice of “unauthorized mobility delimiting the range of solutions, which one defines as a predicament informing analysis and thus possible responses.”

 Writing for the University of Oxford, Andrew Roesch-Knapp critiqued the book's strong language and poor reproduction of photographs, but ultimately praised De León's thesis of desert geography being used for immigration enforcement and concluded that "the book provides a scathing, holistic critique of American immigration policy."
 In a review published by Rutgers University, Susan Bibler Coutin also noted the questionable ethics of De León's research and his coverage of uncomfortable topics, but ultimately praised the book for "the degree to which De León introduces readers to a world that they likely either do not know or wish they could forget."

 In 2017, De León received the prestigious MacArthur "Genius Grant" from the John D. and Catherine T. MacArthur Foundation.